Off-roading: RTV trialing

 RTV (Road Taxed Vehicle) trialing is the most common form of trialing.
 As the name suggests, it is for vehicles that are road-legal (and thus required to pay road tax).
 This excludes vehicles that are highly modified or specially built.
-RTV-class vehicles can carry a wide range of suspension modifications, as well as off-road tires (provided they are road-legal), recovery winches, raised air intakes, etc. Vehicles on RTV trials are usually best described as "modified from standard"—they use the standard chassis, drive-train, and body that the vehicle was built with, but are fitted with a wide array of modifications to assist in the trailing.
+RTV-class vehicles can carry a wide range of suspension modifications, as well as off-road tires (provided they are road-legal), recovery winches, raised air intakes, etc. Vehicles on RTV trials are usually best described as "modified from standard"—they use the standard chassis, drive-train, and body that the vehicle was built with, but are fitted with a wide array of modifications to assist in the trialing.
 Whilst modification is not necessarily required for an RTV trial, at the very least the vehicle would be expected to have some underbody and over-the-body protection such as skid plates or roll cages, often made from durable stainless steel, aluminium or mild steel.
 RTV courses are intended to be non-damaging and driven at little more than a walking pace and a course properly laid out would be drivable without damage.
 However, the terrain usually includes steep slopes, water, side slopes, deep ruts, and other obstacles that could potentially damage a vehicle if mistakes are made or poor driving techniques are used.
 As such, the use of modifications can increase the chances of success.